 Level Indicator - The level indicators assist the operator in setting up the apparatus as level as possible and to provide the load limit based on apparatus leveling.
-One or more are positioned for indication on the rear of the apparatus, the other is positioned for front to back indication on the side of the apparatus.
+These are positioned near the stabilizer controls for indication of front to back and side to side level.